Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mtVwiCQ5sZI,208.79191666666665,222.76420833333333.md

 ### Transcript

-> have some new upgraded buildings available the miner mark 3 is now available and it is twice as efficient as the mark 2 and the conveyor belt mark 5 and the conveyor lift mark 5 are also
+> have some new upgraded buildings available the miner mark 3 is now available and it is twice as efficient as the mark 2 and the conveyor belt mark 5 and the conveyor lift mark 5 are also available and they transport up to seven